dennisgranath/gocd-docker/README.md

 # docker-gocd

-A containerized implementation of gocd.
+A dockerized implementation of gocd using using docker-enabled agents

 ## Developer Setup